 Construction Process

-The project manager will be the tenant’s eyes and ears throughout the construction process.
-They will lead all construction meetings, have an active presence at the job site and report back to you on a regular basis, with status updates including meeting minutes and a continually updated project schedule to ensure that the project is on time and on budget.
+As the project consultant, the project manager will serve as the tenant’s representative throughout the construction process.
+They will lead construction meetings, maintain a proactive presence at the job site, and regularly provide status updates, including meeting minutes and an updated project schedule.
+Their primary objective is to ensure that the project stays within the allocated timeline and budget.

-If any setbacks do arise that may impact the schedule, the project manager will update you on the issue and provide a solution to keep the project on track.
+In the event of any setbacks that may affect the schedule, the project manager will promptly inform you and present viable solutions to maintain project progress.

-The project manager will also be responsible for scheduling all vendor installations, in coordination with the general contractor.
+Additionally, the project manager will take charge of coordinating vendor installations in collaboration with the general contractor.

 Construction at 801 Barton Springs | Construction Project Manger can guide the construction process